nmstate/nmstate/CONTRIBUTING.md

 - `./tests/` - Contains tests for unit and integration tests.

+## Installation and Compilation:

+- [Fork](https://github.com/nmstate/nmstate.git) and git clone to local -[Install rust and Cargo for the development of nmstate](https://doc.rust-lang.org/cargo/getting-started/installation.html) or `apt-get install cargo`
+- Change your current directory to the nmstate directory `cd nmstate`
+- Install nmstate `cargo install nmstatectl`
+This will download the necessary dependencies and build the nmstate library and command-line tool
+- Build and compile the packages using `cargo build` This will compile the source code and generate the executable files
+- Run unit test to ensure functionality of the  nmstate library and tools `cargo test`
+- View networking state in yaml format `nmstatectl show`
+- Check version `nmstatectl --version`

 ## Configuring Git

 Before starting to contribute, make sure you have the basic git configuration: